 Introduction to Beta-blockers

-Beta blockers are a commonly used class of medications for patients with cardiovascular disease which is why you should review this NCLEX® Pharmacology Review of Beta-blockers.
-The most prescribed indication is hypertension in patients who have either tachycardia (HR > 100 bpm) or in patients with hypertension that was not reduced after initiating other blood pressure medications (e.g. ACE inhibitors, ARBs).
+Beta blockers are a commonly used class of medications for clients with cardiovascular disease which is why you should review this NCLEX® Pharmacology Review of Beta-blockers.
+The most prescribed indication is hypertension in clients who have either tachycardia (HR > 100 bpm) or in clients with hypertension that was not reduced after initiating other blood pressure medications (e.g. ACE inhibitors, ARBs).
 Other common indications includes atrial fibrillation or for general anxiety disorders where the goal is to slow the heart rate in response to stress.

 Beta blockers are all named with the suffix “lol” or “olol” which helps when trying to memorize this class of medications